jemartpacilan/converterServer/README.md

 Since I have no access with the download request url/endpoint of the SnapEDA website, I have created a custom endpoint that will create a job.
     This job will then be added to the queue to process the test zipped file.
 The test zipped file can be found in the test_resources directory.
     To run the queue for testing, run this command ``python queue_processor.py``.
 This script will perform requests to get the job that is ready to be processed in the queue.
-More info on how you test this in the "To Test" section
+More info on how you test this in the [To Test](#to-test) section

 ## Requirements